Your Guide to Cardiac Catheterization

 What is a Cardiac Catheterization?

-Cardiac Catheterization is a diagnostic and sometimes therapeutic procedure that allows doctors to evaluate the functioning of the heart, coronary arteries, and great vessels.
+Cardiac Catheterization is a diagnostic and sometimes therapeutic procedure that allows physicians to evaluate the functioning of the heart, coronary arteries, and great vessels.
 It involves the insertion of a thin, flexible tube called a catheter into a blood vessel, usually in the arm or groin, which is then guided to the heart.
-This procedure is used to diagnose and treat certain cardiovascular conditions without the need for open-heart surgery.
+This procedure is used to diagnose and treat certain cardiovascular conditions without the need for open-heart procedure.

 Why is the Procedure Performed?